 Until recently, few efforts have been made to systematically measure and aggregate the nominal value of the different types of sovereign government debt in default.
 To help fill this gap, in 2014 the Bank of Canada (BoC) developed a comprehensive of database

-Suggested citation for this webpage: Beers, Jones and Walsh (2020), BoC-BoE Sovereign Default Database
+Suggested citation for this webpage: David Beers, Elliot Jones and John Fraser Walsh CFA (2021), BoC-BoE Sovereign Default Database